-There’s a lot of psychology behind the art of organising.
+There’s a lot of psychology behind the art of organizing.
 Science tells us that, as humans, we’re pretty obsessed with it.
-Addicted to putting things in the right order, we’re unstoppable when it comes to categorising, sorting and labelling.
+Addicted to putting things in the right order, we’re unstoppable when it comes to categorizing, sorting and labelling.

 Kitchens are often the heart of the home and having a super functional hub where things are logically and methodically ordered helps the day run a little smoother.
 Need to rustle up a quick dinner?
 Want freshly brewed coffee for last minute guests?
 You can do it all in a flash with a few kitchen organisation ideas.
 Here are some to spur you on for your next Marie Kondo inspired spring clean…

 Who said organization has to be boring, undecorated or understated?
 If you love uniformity and order, you can show it off with a premium pantry space like this one.
 And the good news is that you can be as extra as you want to be.

 This pantry design has “luxury country manor” written all over it and we’re won over by the use of navy and gold – a regal combination that can instantly elevate a dull cupboard.
 Make your shelving pop with designer wallpaper and combine solid oak and brass for a splash of organic opulence.

 Mural in photo: En Mode Navy

 Something like this retro En Mode Navy wallpaper mural is just the right amount of luxe, bringing an element of art deco into the mix while oozing pure sophistication.
 Need a grown-up looking pantry that makes you the hostess with the mostess?
 This is the wallpaper to level up with.